gpierobon/jaxions-docs/docs/installation.md

   -  `--enable-avx`, `--enable-avx2` or `--enable-avx512` to exploit vector operations
 - Hierarchical Data Format ([HDF5](https://www.hdfgroup.org/solutions/hdf5/), version 1.10.2 or later).
 The `--enable-parallel` option **needs to be included** in the configuration to allow for parallel compression of large files.
 - Message Passing Interface (MPI), version 3.0 or higher.
 Working examples are [Intel-MPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html) and  [OpenMPI](https://www.open-mpi.org/).
 We have not tested [MPICH](https://www.mpich.org/).
-- NVIDIA Cuda [Toolkit](https://developer.nvidia.com/cuda-downloads), **for GPU runs only**.
+- NVIDIA CUDA [Toolkit](https://developer.nvidia.com/cuda-downloads), **for GPU runs only**.
 The installed version of the cuda libraries needs to be compatible with the drivers in the cards, this can be checked by typing `nvcc --version`.

 {: .note }

 Most of these libraries  are typically available in most HPC environments, where they can be simply loaded by the command `module load <module_name>` etc. To make sure the parallel options are present type `module show <module_name>` and then check the configurations settings from the specified path.

 {: .warning }
-Note that jaxions only supports Intel CPUs or NVIDIA graphic cards (in GPU mode) at the moment.
+Note that jaxions only supports **Intel CPUs** or **NVIDIA** graphic cards (in GPU mode) at the moment.
 Typically one of these two options are available in HPC environments.

 To visualise the output and to analyse the simulations some python packages need to be installed:
 - `numpy`